BoldizsarP/rest-full/readme.md

 it is highly recommended that you use getPathZod, as it retrieves the full zod specification and you can cherry pick which objects you want to use.

-type-guardian keeps a very simple structure for defining zod schemas
+[type-guardian](https://www.npmjs.com/package/@bunnio/type-guardian)! keeps a very simple structure for defining zod schemas

 ## requestBody